JeffSackmann/tennis_viz/README.md

 *python/pandas/altair, data provided in this repo*

 Multi-series line chart showing the Elo rating progression of several players.
 Output example is three of the four Wimbledon men's semi-finalists, with ratings back to the beginning of 2018.

+**players_returns_in_play.py (2021-07-10)**

+*python/pandas/altair, data from tennis_slam_pointbypoint*

+Grouped bar charts showing returns in play for two different players compared to the rest of the field.
+Output example is Barty and Pliskova vs the field through the first six rounds of Wimbledon 2021.

+**player_slam_opponent_ranks.py (2021-07-11)**

+*python/pandas/altair, data from tennis_atp*

+Interactive scatterplot showing all of a player's grand slam matches, differentiating between wins and losses, as well as finals and other matches.
+Also includes a bar chart showing won-loss record, which can be adjusted by highlighting a field of the scatterplot.
+Output example is Novak Djokovic's career, and a the interactive version can be explored [here](https://tennisabstract.com/dataviz/Novak_Djokovic_Grand_Slam_Dataviz.html).